olegv142/esp32-ble-uart-mx/README.md

 # esp32-ble
-The collection of useful ESP32 BLE projects
+The collection of useful ESP32 BLE projects for Arduino